fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 updates, and anything else that may be helpful.
 Please review these guidelines first.

+## Submitting Issues

+If you want to add a new feature to FABlib or report that something is broken, please submit an issue via GitHub.
+If you find a bug, please describe it in enough detail so that we can quickly reproduce them.

 ## Submitting Pull Requests

 Contributions to FABlib are made with GitHub Pull Requests.
 When you